rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/creating-a-payment-provider.md

 ## Your package Registry

-Payment packages, like all Reaction packages must tell Reaction what they are providing to Reaction through the `provides` keyword.
+Payment packages, like all Demand packages must tell Demand what they are providing to Demand through the `provides` keyword.
 Most payment methods will "provide" three things: A dashboard widget, dashboard settings, and a checkout form (all covered above).
 Typically you can just change the names in `register.js` to reflect your package name and you should be fine.
 Also you need to define any "Global" objects that the payment method should provide.